-Graham changed his career from an IT trouble-shooter to become professional in his hobby of nine years.
-He used his scholarship to undertake a three year apprenticeship with Dave Hewitt, one of the foremost medieval reproduction armourers in the UK with more than 25 years of experience.
+Graham changed his career from an IT trouble-shooter to armourer, after practising the craft as a hobby for nine years.
+His QEST Scholarship supported a three year apprenticeship with Dave Hewitt, one of the foremost medieval reproduction armourers in the UK.

-Graham’s forge, the Greenleaf Workshop, supplies living history fairs with more accurate armoury and bespoke arms, and equips museums and other educational institutions.
-Located in Hampshire, Graham’s workshop blends the latest research and archaeological finds with experimentation and traditional techniques whenever possible to achieve high quality, hand forged reproductions.
+Graham’s forge, the Greenleaf Workshop, supplies living history fairs with accurate armoury and bespoke arms, as well as equipping museums and other educational institutions.
+Located in Hampshire, he blends the latest research and archaeological finds with experimentation and traditional techniques whenever possible to achieve high quality, hand forged reproductions.